ncatlab/nlab-content/pages/42.md

   \,.
 $$

 Notice the plus sign on the right, which is the product of one minus sign for interchanging $\theta_1$ and $\theta_2$, and another minus sign for interchanging the two differentials.
+See at _[[signs in supergeometry]]_ for more on this.

 Accordingly, the wedge product of the differential of an odd function $\theta$ with itself does not in general vanish: